cilium/cilium/Documentation/concepts/networking/routing.rst

    publicly routable.

 Load-balancing
-   ClusterIP load-balancing will be performed using BPF for all version of GKE.
+   ClusterIP load-balancing will be performed using eBPF for all version of GKE.
-   Starting with >= GKE v1.15 or when running a Linux kernel >= 4.19, all NodePort/ExternalIP/HostPort will be performed using a BPF implementation as well.
+   Starting with >= GKE v1.15 or when running a Linux kernel >= 4.19, all NodePort/ExternalIP/HostPort will be performed using a eBPF implementation as well.

 Policy enforcement & visibility
-   All NetworkPolicy enforcement and visibility is provided using BPF.
+   All NetworkPolicy enforcement and visibility is provided using eBPF.

 Configuration
 -------------